awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/including-scte-35-information-in-your-hls-manifest.md

 1. Choose **Create new job**\.

-1. Set up your input, output groups, and outputs for video and audio, as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your input, output groups, and outputs for video and audio, as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.

 1. Under **Output groups**, choose **Apple HLS**\.
 **Note**